 Comprehensive burrow counts were used to determine the relative abundance of tortoise populations.
-Surveys were conducted between May and July 2014, corresponding to several of the warmer months of the year when tortoises are prone to leave their burrows more frequently, leaving tracks and freshly disturbed sand as indicators of activity.
+Surveys were conducted in May 2015, corresponding with a warmer month of the year when tortoises are prone to leave their burrows more frequently, leaving tracks and freshly disturbed sand as indicators of activity.
+Survey methods followed those outlined in Martin and McElhone 2014.
 Soil maps and aerial photographs facilitated the prioritization of survey efforts, with areas classified as having excessively drained soils being surveyed first.